An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Related Work

 \subsection{Bug Severity Prediction}

+Due to time and budget constraints, practitioners often try to solve the severe bugs first.
+This, however, requires manually labeling the severity of the reported bugs which is time-consuming.
+Consequently, previous research has focused on predicting the severity of bug reports using different machine learning and natural language processing techniques.

 Tian et al. \cite{tian2012information} leveraged bug reports and their severity labels in the past to recommend fine-grained severity labels for newly reported bugs by measuring the similarity between bug reports and using nearest neighbors classification.
 The authors improved the f-measure of the state-of-the-art approach significantly.
+In a separate work~\cite{tian2013drone}, the authors found a positive impact on prediction accuracy with multi-factor analysis---they have produced features from different factors such as text, related reports, and temporal information.

 Ramay et al \cite{ramay2019deep} proposed an approach by using a deep learning model, natural language techniques, and emotion analysis by using bug reports for predicting bug severity.
 They mentioned that this method improved the f-measure of state-of-the-art approaches by 7.90\% on average.
-Lamkanfi et al~\cite{zhang2016towards} proposed the bug triage and bug severity prediction using Topic Modeling.
-Their evaluation of 30,000 bug reports extracted from Eclipse, Mozilla, and Netbeans projects shows the effectiveness of their approach in predicting severity.
-Tan et al \cite{tan2020bug} leveraged question-and-answer pairs from Stack Overflow and combine them with related bug reports to make an enhanced version of the bug reports.
+Lamkanfi et al~\cite{lamkanfi2010predicting} proposed bug severity prediction using text mining algorithms.
+Their analysis with Mozilla, Eclipse, and GNOME software projects suggests that with enough training data accurate bug report severity models can be built.

+Tan et al \cite{tan2020bug} leveraged question-and-answer pairs from Stack Overflow and combined them with related bug reports to make an enhanced version of the bug reports.
 They predict the severity of bug reports using different machine learning models which led to improvements by approximately 23\% of the average f-measure.
+In a recent study, Agrawal et al.~\cite{agrawal2021developing} investigated the usefulness of word embedding in predicting the severity of bug reports, and observed mixed results.
+Interested readers are encouraged to read the survey paper by Gomes et al.~\cite{gomes2019bug} to understand the research gaps and opportunities in bug report severity prediction.

+The objective of our study is significantly different than those previous studies: our focus was not to understand the severity of bug reports but to understand and predict source code methods with different bug severity.
+The authors in \cite{zhou2006empirical} employed statistical (logistic regression) and machine learning (naive Bayes, random forest, and NNge) methods to investigate the fault-proneness prediction usefulness of OO design metrics with regard to ungraded, high, and low severity faults.
+Although relevant, this study is much more limited than ours from multiple aspects.
+They only investigate one C++ project, with just over 2,000 faulty and non-faulty methods and around 500 bugs, and seven OO metrics.
+Whereas ours looks into over 77,000 methods including over 3,000 faulty methods from 19 Java projects.
+Therefore, even the metric analysis part of our experiment is much larger scale, let aside the static analysis contribution.